MrHAMER2: high-accuracy long-read RNA sequencing to decode isoform-specific variation in viral transcripts during latency

 Abstract

 Alternative splicing (AS) greatly expands the repertoire of proteins encoded by the human genome.
-Viruses have been shown to hijack AS to sustain replication or lead to latency.
-In HIV infection, the virus integrates into the host genome, becoming a transcriptional unit that directly engages in AS to regulate its gene expression.
-Sequencing advances have enabled insights into HIV gene expression dynamics during productive replication.
-However, viral isoform dynamics during latency remain largely uncharacterized due to the low abundance of both spliced viral transcripts and their originating cellular subsets, making their accurate detection and quantification challenging.
-To address current gaps, we developed MrHAMER2, a high-accuracy long-read RNA sequencing method that leverages dual Unique Molecular Identifier (UMI) tagging of cDNA to accurately capture and quantify full-length isoforms with high dynamic range and 99.968% single-nucleotide accuracy.
-We then use MrHAMER2 to decode the spliced HIV transcriptome in a primary cell model of latency and show substantial changes in viral isoforms bearing intron retentions accompanied by changes in their potential to generate translatable protein.
+Viruses have been shown to hijack AS cellular pathways to sustain replication or lead to latency.
+In HIV-1 infection, the virus integrates into the host genome, becoming a transcriptional unit that directly engages in AS to regulate its gene expression.
+Sequencing advances have enabled insights into HIV-1 gene expression dynamics during productive replication.
+However, viral isoform dynamics during latency remain largely uncharacterized due to the low abundance of spliced viral transcripts in associated CD4+ T cell subsets, making their accurate detection and quantification challenging.
+MrHAMER2 is a high-accuracy long-read RNA sequencing method that leverages dual Unique Molecular Identifier (UMI) tagging of cDNA to accurately capture and quantify full-length isoforms with high dynamic range and 99.968% single-nucleotide accuracy.
+We used MrHAMER2 to decode the spliced HIV-1 transcriptome in a primary CD4+ T cell model of latency and showed substantial changes in viral isoforms bearing intron retentions accompanied by changes in their potential to generate translatable protein.

 Article activity feed